Taxation banner

 Zambia

 The Tobacconomics Cigarette Tax Scorecard scores a country’s cigarette tax system across the following four domains: cigarette price, affordability change, tax share, and tax structure.
 The score ranges from 0-5, where a score of zero (0) indicates a very poor tobacco tax regime and a score of five (5) indicates a tax regime based on global best practice.
-In 2020, Zambia got an overall score of 1.38 out of a total of 5.
-Zambia’s overall score is lower compared to the average of the lower-middle-income group, African countries, and the global average.
-Zambia scores lower than the average of each of these groups for all components except tax structure.
+In 2022, Zambia got an overall score of 0.5 out of a total of 5.
+Zambia’s overall score is low compared to the average of 1.49 for the lower-middle-income group and also lower than the average of 1.53 for the African region.

 Zambia’s Performance Across the Different Tax Components